 Discipline is everybody's responsibility at our school.
 GTC Elementary School believes in positive self-discipline, which is teaching students to think and act responsibly for themselves.
 (BOE Policy 609).
 All teachers will follow the school's rules, consequences, and discipline procedures as stated in the Discipline Referral Procedures approved by the BOE.
 When enforcing a disciplinary procedure, you must communicate it with the student.
 If a student is in time-out, he/she must be visible to you at all times.
 Teachers are the first disciplinarians in the classroom.
 They are responsible for communicating behaviors that are acceptable and unacceptable of the students.
 Classroom rules and consequences must be established by the teachers and students and posted in the classroom.
-Students must fully understand the rules and consequences established.
-The classroom teacher must have exhausted all the disciplining consequences to manage the student behavior before referring a student to the office.
-Please complete the Discipline Referral Form before sending students to the office along with Classroom-managed Forms.
+Students must fully understand the rules and consequences to manage the student behavior before referring a student to the office.
+Please complete the Discipline Referral Forms.